toneloc/stable-channels/README.md

 | ONCHAIN                 | You saw the funding transaction getting spent and now know what happened (i.e. if it was a proper unilateral close by the peer, or a theft attempt).                            |                          |
 | CLOSED                  | The channel closure has been confirmed deeply.
 The channel will eventually be removed from this array.                                                                         |                          |

+## Splicing workflow

+PeerStables intends to use channel splicing to handle "margin calls" ...

 ## Greenlight